JEEVAABI/eight-queens-hill-climbing/README.md

 ## THEORY
-At each iteration, the hill-climbing search algorithm moves to the best successor of the current node according to an objective function.The algorithm does not maintain a search tree, so the data structure for the current node need only record the state and the value of the objective function.
+At each iteration, the hill-climbing search algorithm moves to the best successor of the current node according to an objective function.
+The algorithm does not maintain a search tree, so the data structure for the current node need only record the state and the value of the objective function.

 ## DESIGN STEPS